Who’s eligible for the program?

 Canadians can register for the program and book their pre-retrofit evaluation online or by phone.
 Quebec and Nova Scotia residents must apply through their respective provincial programs.

-These evaluations can only be conducted by registered advisors, who will provide recommendations on how to improve a home’s energy performance.
+These evaluations can only be conducted by registered advisers, who will provide recommendations on how to improve a home’s energy performance.
 Homeowners must complete at least one retrofit that is both eligible and recommended in your report to be reimbursed.

 The post-retrofit evaluation will provide a measure of how much energy the retrofits will actually save and what impact they will have in reducing greenhouse gas emissions.